News Bucket

 • Increased nutritional value - Fermented foods tend to be higher in probiotics (aka "good" bacteria), and vitamin C and B vitamins than non-fermented versions of the same thing.
 For example, sauerkraut contains four times more vitamin C than fresh cabbage does!

-• Improved digestibility – The fermentation process breaks down certain compounds found in vegetables like lactic acid and brine acid into smaller molecules that are easier for our bodies to absorb–which means you’ll get more out of each bite!
+• Improved digestibility - The fermentation process breaks down certain compounds found in vegetables like lactic acid and brine acid into smaller molecules that are easier for our bodies to absorb--which means you'll get more out of each bite!

-• Longer shelf life – By removing water from fruits or vegetables while they’re being preserved by lactic acid bacteria (LABs), you can prolong their shelf life by weeks instead of days–and even months if done right!
+• Longer shelf life - By removing water from fruits or vegetables while they're being preserved by lactic acid bacteria (LABs), you can prolong their shelf life by weeks instead of days--and even months if done right!

 You can ferment just about any type of vegetable, fruit, or grain - even meat!

-Fermentation is a natural process that’s beneficial for your body, and it can be used to preserve food for long periods of time.
-There are many different types of ferments out there–some you’ve heard of, like sauerkraut or kimchi; others you may not have heard as much about, like miso (a paste made from soybeans) or tempeh (fermented soybean cake).
+Fermentation is a natural process that's beneficial for your body, and it can be used to preserve food for long periods of time.
+There are many different types of ferments out there--some you've heard of, like sauerkraut or kimchi; others you may not have heard as much about, like miso (a paste made from soybeans) or tempeh (fermented soybean cake).

 In general terms, fermentation involves taking something raw and putting it into an environment where bacteria will consume the sugars present in the food item in order to create lactic acid; this change creates an acidic environment that inhibits other types of microorganisms from growing while also preserving nutrients through inhibiting oxidation (the loss of vitamins).